-Cape Atlantic I.N.K. may, from time to time, adopt policies concerning professional courtesies/discounts for employees, interns, and volunteers of Cape Atlantic I.N.K., as well as other individuals.
+The Organization may, from time to time, adopt policies concerning professional courtesies/discounts for employees, interns and volunteers of the Organization, as well as other individuals.
 It is imperative that any such policy be carefully applied because the policy and the actual courtesies extended must comply with federal and state law requirements.
 Currently, no such policy applies or can apply to beneficiaries of any federal healthcare benefit program, such as Medicare and Medicaid, unless there has been a good faith showing of financial need.
-Any employee, intern, and volunteer who may have a concern or question concerning such policies should speak with the Compliance Officer.
+Any employee, intern or volunteer who may have a concern or question concerning such policies should speak with the Compliance Officer.